SpenceKonde/ATTinyCore/avr/extras/ATtiny_x41.md

 ### UART (Serial) Support
 There are two hardware serial ports, Serial and Serial1.
 It works the same as Serial on any normal Arduino - it is not a software implementation.

-To use only TX or only RX channel, after Serial.begin(), one of the following commands will disable the TX or RX channels (for Serial1, use UCSR1B instead) - Note that this works on any hardware serial port from any AVR released prior to the new architecture, with *very* few exceptions. (off the top of my head, some very early ATmegas don't have the 0 in the register names for their only USART, and the ATtiny87/167, because it doesn't have a USART, it has a fancypants LIN thing that makes a killer UART (no S - it doesn't support the rarely used synchronous mode, nor can you turn it into an SPI module like you can a normal USART) if you turn off all the LIN stuff)
+To use only TX or only RX channel, after Serial.begin(), one of the following commands will disable the TX or RX channels (for Serial1, use UCSR1B instead) - Note that this works on any hardware serial port from any classic AVR, with *very* few exceptions. (off the top of my head, some very early ATmegas don't have the 0 in the register names for their only USART, and the ATtiny87/167, because it doesn't have a USART, it has a fancypants LIN thing that makes a killer UART (no S - it doesn't support the rarely used synchronous mode, nor can you turn it into an SPI module like you can a normal USART) if you turn off all the LIN stuff)
 ```
 UCSR0B &=~(1<<TXEN0); // disable TX
 UCSR0B &=~(1<<RXEN0); // disable RX